smnski/TS_Test-Solutions/knowledge_questions/answers.md

 - Socket.IO - For real-time, bidirectional communication between clients and servers.

 ### How would you choose a backend?
 When would you use HTTP server, serverless functions or Websockets?
 1. I would use an HTTP server in applications utilizing REST APIs.
-This is my prefered choice, when building backend for projects based on request-response principles.
+This is my preferred choice, when building backend for projects based on request-response principles.

 2. I would use serverless functions when dealing with lightweight applications that are event-driven.
 This approach is best suited for